Skip to Content

 Union Square Christmas Tree

 Union Square truly comes alive after the tree is lit.
-The 83-foot tall tree has some 40,000 twinkling energy-efficient LED lights and 700 ornaments, and is one of the largest and most recognizable symbols of Christmas in San Francisco.
+The 83-foot tall tree has some 40,000 twinkling energy-efficient LED lights and 700 ornaments, and is one of the largest and most recognizable sights in San Francisco at Christmas

-The tree lighting ceremony takes place every year on the Friday after Thanksgiving (in 2020, this is on Friday, November 27.
+The tree lighting ceremony usually takes place every year on the Friday after Thanksgiving, but is not expected to take place in 2023.
 Performances by various local acts take place leading up to the main event, in which the dazzling lights of the tree are finally illuminated and stay on through the end of the year.

 Union Square also has a giant Menorah, and daily lighting ceremonies take place at 5pm on each of the eight nights of Hanukkah.
 On the first night, there are musical performances by various acts leading up to the lighting ceremony, much like the Christmas tree ceremony.

-One of the most iconic sights during Christmas in San Francisco is the wreaths in the windows of the flagship Macy’s store at Union Square.
+SPCA adoptions + holiday windows: One of the most iconic sights during the holidays in San Francisco is the wreaths in the windows of the flagship Macy’s store at Union Square.
 Not only do they make a perfect photo op from across the street, but they are for a good cause as well – each of these windows houses adoptable dogs and cats who need loving homes, in partnership with the San Francisco SPCA.

-This has become one of the most beloved annual traditions during Christmas in San Francisco (I mean, adorable puppies and kitties – how could it not?!), and more than 8500 animals have found loving homes throughout the event’s 30 year history.
-There is even a live web cam here – cuteness overload!
+This has become one of the most beloved annual traditions of the holiday season (I mean, adorable puppies and kitties – how could it not?!).
+More than 8500 animals have found loving homes throughout the event’s 30 year history.
 The decorations and adoption event runs mid-November through New Year’s Day.

 Just across the street from Macy’s is Neiman Marcus, which is also the home of a four-story tall Christmas tree in the store’s foyer.
-Be sure to look up to take truly appreciate the size of the tree, and to also look at the beautiful Art Deco stained glass ceiling.
+Be sure to look up to take truly appreciate the size of the tree, and to also look at the beautiful Art Deco stained glass ceiling – it’s one of the most beautiful sights in San Francisco in December.

 You should also go up to the Rotunda on the fourth floor to get a unique view of the tree and to be up close to that ceiling.
-If you also feel like having a fancy Christmas in San Francisco, you can also opt to do high tea here – one of the best in the city!
-Afternoon tea service starts at $50 per person, but you can order a la carte as well.
-(2020 details still TBA)
+If you also feel like having being fancy, you can also opt to do high tea here – one of the best in the city!

 Westfield San Francisco Centre